emagarotto/AI-Native-Design-Patterns-ReadMe/README.md

 ## What This Is

 Most AI implementations fail because they prioritize conversation over control.
-This library documents ten essential design patterns across nine industries, showing the difference between black-box automation and observable, trustworthy AI systems.
+This library documents ten essential design patterns across eleven industries, showing the difference between black-box automation and observable, trustworthy AI systems.

-Each module presents a **Don't** (how AI typically gets shipped) alongside a **Do** (what a well-designed, human-in-the-loop system actually looks like) - rendered as interactive UI examples you can study, export, and adapt.
+Each module presents a **Don't** (how AI typically gets shipped) alongside a **Do** (what a well-designed, human-in-the-loop system actually looks like) — rendered as interactive UI examples you can study, export, and adapt.

 ---